How will you learn?

 Additionally, we hold “boot camps,” or more frequent didactics that cover intensive topics, at relevant times throughout training.
 Residents are encouraged to attend department-wide learning opportunities such as the weekly grand rounds meeting, monthly journal clubs, quality assurance meetings, and morbidity and mortality meetings.

 One of our most-loved educational tools is the Learning Portal, an online, interactive source for training material produced by our faculty that coincides with our rotations and the ABA content outline.
 The Learning Portal covers hundreds of topics and includes interactive features that aid retention.
-Additionally, residents are provided use of a university tablet, relevant textbooks and a TrueLearn subscription for content quizzes.
+Additionally, residents are provided use of relevant textbooks and a TrueLearn subscription for content quizzes.

 Each resident mentee is assigned a faculty mentor who acts as a resource during all four years of residency.
 Mentors provide guidance, inspiration and a safe space to navigate issues.
 Additionally, many residents develop organic mentee/mentorship relationships with other residents and faculty as their education evolves.